 FREQUENTLY ASKED QUESTIONS

-I’m based in Kogarah, NSW, which is 14km south of Sydney’s CBD.
-I service within 30km of Kogarah and if you are located further away and would like me to come to you, there is a travel fee of $1 per km in excess of 30km plus any relevant tolls.
-If you would prefer to not pay a travel fee, you can select one of the great locations in my area.
+I’m located in Wootton in the gorgeous Great Lakes region on the Mid North Coast of NSW.
+Photo sessions can be held right here on our beautiful acreage, however I also service within a 50km radius of Wootton.
+If you are located further away and would like me to come to you, a travel fee of $1 per km in excess of 50km is applicable.
+If you would prefer to not pay a travel fee, you can select one of the amazing locations in my area.

 I also service the NSW Central Coast as we spend a lot of time up at Long Jetty where we have family and travel within a 30km radius of Long Jetty is included.
 There is a travel fee of $1 per km in excess of 30km.
 Central Coast sessions are available every month of the year so get in touch to find out if I have a time to suit.